Causes In Common Statement

 The politicians seeking to limit access to safe and legal abortions are the same people who have been at the center of the anti-LGBTQ backlash this past year, introducing sweeping religious exemptions bills that would have allowed for-profit companies, day-care centers, and adoption agencies the right to refuse goods and services to LGBTQ Floridians, women, even interfaith and interracial couples.

-As we move forward and look to the 2017 Legislative Session, we must ensure that our community and our allies understand that LGBTQ and abortion rights face a common enemy: Right wing extremists who insist their personal religious beliefs justify them in denying the rights of others.
+As we move forward and look to the 2021 Legislative Session, we must ensure that our community and our allies understand that LGBTQ and abortion rights face a common enemy: Right-wing extremists who insist their personal religious beliefs justify them in denying the rights of others.

-In the statement below, read why Equality Florida has been a pro-choice organizations since our founding in 1997.
+In the statement below, read why Equality Florida has been a pro-choice organization since our founding in 1997.

 Causes in Common Statement